sickcodes/Docker-OSX/README.md

 ```

-# Run but allow SSH
+# Run but allow SSH into OSX!

 ```bash
 docker run \